 The impact of abortion bans and restrictions

 The abortion bans in many states do not have exceptions for these situations.
 These laws can be confusing and cause delays in care of the pregnant person.
 Knowing your state’s guidelines, and where you can travel to safely get the care you need is essential.
 In some states, specialized OBGYNs, called MFMs (Maternal Fetal Medicine specialists), will help identify and explain what is happening with your fetus, but they may be limited in discussing options.
 They may be able to refer you for a virtual appointment with an MFM out of state to have a more open discussion inclusive of more care options.
-Early genetic testing and counseling can leave more options open in states that are only restrict abortion after a certain gestational age.
+Early genetic testing and counseling can leave more options open in states that only restrict abortion after a certain gestational age.

 If you find yourself in need of support or information after a devastating diagnosis here are some resources to explore: